snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 <h3 id="draft-schemas">2.1 Drafting schemas</h3>

-R10 Tiflis introduces a new set of endpoints in Iglu Server, enabling you to write *draft* schemas.

-I DON'T UNDERSTAND THIS SECTION ->

-All endpoints under `/api/schemas/` has a correspondence under `/api/draft/`, meaning that a work-in-progress schema can be added, read and updated as draft.
-When the work on a schema is finalized, it is ready to be processed under `/api/schemas/` endpoints.

-^^ WHAT DOES "ready to be processed" MEAN?

-Note that, for any `/api/schemas/` endpoint ending with `version`, it ends with `draftNumber` under `/api/draft`.

-^^ WHAT DOES THIS MEAN?
+It is likely to take more than one iteration to prepare a json schema.
+In the meantime, the author could choose to upload work-in-progress schema to the registry or store somewhere else until it is ready to be used.

+In order to improve Iglu experience with respect to above scenarios, R10 Tiflis introduces a new service, `Draft Schemas`, to work with unfinished, i.e. `draft` schemas.
+This new service comes with 7 endpoints, hosted under `/api/draft/`;

+* `GET HOST/api/draft/public`: Retrieves all public & draft schemas
+* `GET HOST/api/draft/{vendor}`: Retrieves all draft schemas belonging to a specific vendor
+* `GET HOST/api/draft/{vendor}/{name}`: Retrieves all draft schemas belonging to a specific vendor & name combination
+* `GET HOST/api/draft/{vendor}/{name}/{format}`: Retrieves all draft schemas belonging to a specific vendor & name & format combination
+* `GET HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}`: Retrieve a draft schema based on its (vendor, name, format, draftNumber)
+* `POST HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}`: Adds a draft schema based on its (vendor, name, format, draftNumber)
+* `PUT HOST/api/draft/{vendor}/{name}/{format}/{draftNumber}`: Retrieve a draft schema based on its (vendor, name, format, draftNumber)

-Draft number of a schema starts with `1` and increase as needed.
+Draft number of a schema starts with `1` and can be increased as needed.

-Using draft service frees user from thinking about `version` until the schema is ready to be used under `/api/schemas/` endpoints.
+Using draft service frees user from thinking about which `version` to decide on until the schema is finalized.

-I DON'T UNDERSTAND THIS SECTION AT ALL.
-CAN YOU TRY RE-WRITING IT TO MAKE MORE SENSE?
-PERHAPS SHOW SOME EXAMPLE CRUD OPERATIONS WITH THE NEW ENDPOINTS.
+Visit [Draft Schemas Wiki Page][draft-schemas-wiki] to learn more about it.

 <h3 id="validation-methods">2.2 Validation endpoints, revisited</h3>